JackEvans24/lock-windows-script/README.md

 The task runs `Windows_Lock.ps1` which, as you can imagine, locks the current PC.

-Perfect for fucking with your co-workers if you can access their machines whilst they're away (for legal reasons I don't condone this).
+Perfect for messing with your peers if you can access their machines whilst they're away (for legal reasons I don't condone this).

-Credit to Pavel for helping in this idea's conception.